Top Ten ICT trends in 2021

 And we are mostly in the initial stages of such a new technology trend: projections indicate that almost 50 billion certain IoT devices will be used worldwide by 2030, creating a large web of connected things ranging from smartphones to home appliances.
 In 2022, Internet of Things (IoT) spending is projected to reach 1.1 trillion U.S. dollars.
 It is believed that future technologies such as 5G will drive industry growth over the coming years.

-And you will have to know and understand about cybersecurity, AI and machine learning fundamental principles, networking, hardware connecting, data analytics, automation, understanding of embedded devices, and you need to have awareness of devices and design if you want to step foot in this digital revolution.
+And you will have to know and understand cybersecurity, AI and machine learning fundamental principles, networking, hardware connecting, data analytics, automation, understanding of embedded devices, and you need to have awareness of devices and design if you want to step foot in this digital revolution.

 VoIP support for IoT